Shawon5030/History-Of-All-Programming-Language-/Python.md

 Just-in-time compilation: Dynamically compiling Python code just before it is executed.
 This technique is used in libraries such as Numba and PyPy.
 Static compilation: Python code is compiled into machine code sometime before execution.
 An example of this approach is Cython, which compiles Python into C.
+Concurrency and parallelism: Multiple tasks can be run simultaneously.
+Python contains modules such as `multiprocessing` to support this form of parallelism.
+Moreover, this approach helps to overcome limitations of the Global Interpreter Lock (GIL) in CPU tasks.